 - 8. Task force operations: Any organized operations aimed to deter or stop ORT or cargo theft.
+Preplanned/formal and spontaneous/informal operations may be counted.
 Some examples of task force operations include but are not limited to: - Patrol: Any patrolling activities by watching over an area, especially by walking or driving around at regular intervals. - Blitz: Any organized activity that includes a sudden or surprise element. - Sting: Any deceptive operation. - Fence: Any dealing of stolen goods operation.